 It comes along with a magnesium fire starter stick and other tools like a whistle, lanyard, compass, and a large scraper.
 Thus, you can use it for a variety of purposes.

 The length of 5.5 inches means that you can carry it around easily.
 You can incorporate it into a survival kit, which is one of the main advantages of this fire starter.

-The easy to grip design ensures that you can generate sparks in the first attempt itself.
+The easy-to-grip design ensures that you can generate sparks on the first attempt itself.
 The tools that come along with it and the excellent grip make it stand out from other fire starters for camping.

 - Heavy-duty construction.

 - Compact design.